ebbba-org/ansible-role-bigbluebutton/README.md

 ### SSL/TLS

-You can either use ACME (e.g. letsencrypt) to auto-generate certificates, or copy existing files to the host, or tell the role to do nothing and just assume the certificate files are already in the right place.
+You can either use ACME (e.g. letsencrypt) to auto-generate certificates, or copy existing files to the host, or tell the role to do nothing and just assume the certificate files are already in the correct place.

 * **`bbb_acme_enable`** (default: `true`)\
   If true, automatically generate TLS certificates via ACME (e.g. letsencrypt).
 If you have a lot of servers you may need to throttle your deployments or switch to an ACME provider with higher rate limits.